North Cornwall · TR4

 Loft conversions typically run six to eighteen weeks on site depending on type, with four to eight weeks of design and approvals beforehand.

-Porthtowan Loft Conversions — common questions.
+Porthtowan Loft Conversions — local questions answered.

 - Do I need planning permission for a loft conversion?